Saving Face (2004 film): Stereotypical representation

 This film has also been interpreted as an example of the blurring between mainstream and marginal representations of Chinese Americans in film.
 Wu uses stereotypes to establish a “Chinese authenticity” for the characters while also subverting others in important ways.
 As an intelligent surgeon, Wil is an example of the model minority while her mother is “germ-obsessed…and [a] meddling matchmaker”.
 Elders are generally shown to be maintainers of tradition who pressure their children to integrate.
 For instance, Wil's grandfather practices tai chi while Old Yu tells fortunes.
-Saving Face references mainstream Chinese American movies such as The Joy Luck Club, The Last Emperor, and Maid in Manhattan in the scene when Ma goes to the video store.
+Saving Face references mainstream Chinese American movies such as The Joy Luck Club and Maid in Manhattan in the scene when Ma goes to the video store.
 There, she examines porn movies that stereotype Asian women as docile, the “China Doll” and “Dragon lady” who are all sexual objects for the Western white male gaze.
 By combining these stereotypes with ironic comments, consumption of porn meant for men, a homosexual storyline and characters, Wu questions these stereotypes.